Jan Dismas Zelenka: Interregnum

-1730s

 The period of the Interregnum gave birth to a number of outlandish theories on Zelenka's position at the Dresden court, and especially around his petitions from October/November 1733 for the Kapellmeister position.
 The fact is that before the death of Heinichen in 1729, the Dresden court was already actively looking for a well-established opera composer to take Heinichen's place.
 This was a part of a long-term project to re-establish the Italian opera in Dresden.
 In 1724, the Dresden court began training five young Italian opera singers with some of the finest vocal teachers in Italy like Nicola Porpora, a great composer in his own right and future teacher of the young Joseph Haydn.
 In the first week of February 1730, the young singers, the castrato alto Domenico Annibali, the castrato sopranos Giovanni Bindi (also called Porporino), Ventura Rocchetti 'Venturini' and the sister sopranos Maria Rosa Negri and Anna Negri were called to Dresden.
 There is hardly any coincidence that in the same week, Johann Adolf Hasse was offered the "primo" Kapellmeister position.

 Following the arrival of the five young singers in Dresden in April 1730, Zelenka played an important role in their continuing education.
-After the "compositeur de la musique italienne" Giovanni Alberto Ristori travelled to Moscow in the end of 1730, Zelenka, as the senior composer at the court, became responsible for supplying secular vocal music for the chamber concerts at the royal palace in Dresden.
+After the "compositeur de la musique italienne" Giovanni Alberto Ristori travelled to Moscow in the end of 1730, while Zelenka, as the senior composer at the court, became responsible for supplying secular vocal music for the chamber concerts at the royal palace in Dresden.
 It is at this point in time when he began to assemble his fascinating collection of Italian opera and cantata scores, which partly still exists in Dresden and are individually numbered in Zelenka's own hand.
 This suggest that he wrote down a complete inventory of the secular works in his possession, and by referring to the numbers he assigned each work it was possible to reconstruct the now missing inventory.
 This included a number of arias of Hasse, who arrived in Dresden in July 1731 with his famous wife, Faustina Bordoni-Hasse, the most brilliant female singer of the Baroque era.
-Shortly after his arrival, Hasse was officially appointed Kapellmeister and, unrivalled and unchallenged, retained the position for the next 32 years.
+Shortly after his arrival, Hasse was officially appointed Kapellmeister and retained the position for the next 32 years.
 After the performances of his opera Cleofide in September 1731, Hasse and Faustina travelled back to Italy, but not before the future arrangements of the Hofkapelle had been decided and later put in motion.
 Pisendel, one of the greatest violinist of the baroque era, was officially appointed Konzertmeister.
 Eleven new musicians were hired for the orchestra on 28 November of the same year.
 On that same day, Zelenka was awarded a handsome salary increase of 37.5%, which brought his wages up to 550 thalers.
-This might have enabled him to purchase 24 opera arias, one duet, eight secular cantatas and two sacred motets in score from Antonio Vivaldi, music he was then able to use both in the chamber and the church.
+This might have enabled him to purchase 24 opera arias, one duet, eight secular cantatas and two sacred motets in score from Antonio Vivaldi, which he was then able to use both in the chamber and the church.